sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer

-**Challenges:** I wanted to build something that betters the world for my daughter Luna Misoo who passed away in 2015.
-It's a platform that will fundraise for scholarships helping students around the world.

 **My Contribution:** Building P2P fundraising application with Ruby on Rails, ReactJS and Salesforce.
 Currently, it is working in progress.
 I am passionate about this project and working hard to make it a reality.

 **Stack:**